Angel5215/100DaysOfSwiftUI/README.md

 # 100DaysOfSwiftUI

-Repository made to follow 100 Days of Swift UI.
+Repository made to follow 100 Days of SwiftUI.

 ## Days 1 - 12: Introduction to Swift